pjot/bikemap/README.md

-      --height=   Height of output image (default: 500) --width=    Width of output image (default: 1000) -c, --center=   Location to center the map around -i, --in-dir=   Directory where the activity fields are -o, --out-file= Output filename
+      --height=   Height of output image (default: 500) --width=    Width of output image (default: 1000) -c, --center=   Location to center the map around -i, --in-dir=   Directory where the exported data is -o, --out-file= Output filename
+  -s, --scale=    Scale of map (bigger number shows more) (default: 1)

 Help Options:
   -h, --help      Show this help message